ministryofjustice/laa-check-client-qualifies/README.md

 MULTI_THREAD=1 bundle exec rails s
 ```

+### Data analysis

+We use Blazer for our Cloud Platform environments.
+You can access the UI at `/data`, with username "blazer" and a password that is stored in 1Password alongside the other secrets for any given environment.
+Blazer has readonly access to the database so it can't accidentally be used to overwrite real data.

 ## Retrieving user-entered data for a given check

 User-entered values are stored in the session.
 However, rather than retrieve values directly from the session, most places retrieve them from associated